 Read these books, and no other books

-I re-ordered this list slightly, to prioritize the best books.
+I re-ordered this list slightly, to prioritise the best books.

 - "How To Write A Good Advertisement" by Vic Schwab.
 Available for $5 on Kindle!
 A very pithy, entertaining and comprehensive how-to book with a huge number of tips and explanations on how to write great copy.
 Riddled with quotes from famous authors to back it up.